scikit-hep/awkward/README.md

 ])
 ```

-the following slices out the `y` values, drops the first element from each list, and runs NumPy's `np.square` function on everything that is left:
+the following slices out the `y` values, drops the first element from each inner list, and runs NumPy's `np.square` function on everything that is left:

 ```python
 output = np.square(array["y", ..., 1:])